Mesoscopic superfluid to superconductor transition: Tomography of the spectrum

 \section{Tomography of the spectrum}

 We demonstrate numerically spectrum tomography for the simplest circuit, namely, a trimer ring ($L{=}3$).
-Depending on parameters such ring can support either an SF ground-state or SC multi-stability.
-In practice $\alpha$ of \Eq{eAlpha} is very small, but the SF-SC transition is feasible because $N\alpha$ can be large.
-In the numerics $N$ is limitted, and therefore we artificially compensate it by setting unrealistic large~$\alpha$.
-Nevertheless, the outcome is semiclassically equivalent, and therefore satisfactory for the purpose of illustration.
+Depending on parameters such ring can support either an SF ground-state or SC multi-stability. {If we take \Eq{eAlpha} literally, the realistic value of $\alpha$ is very small.
+Considering an ${\mathcal{L}\sim 10\mu \text{m}}$ ring it comes out ${\alpha \sim 10^{-4}}$ for an optical cavity, and much smaller for Microwave cavity.
+In a numerical demonstration one is limited by ${N \sim 50}$, and therefore, to illustrate an SF-SC transition, we artificially compensate by setting unrealistic large~$\alpha$.
+In any case, one should be aware that to regard the model as an actual representation of a realistic experimental system is rather challenging.}

 Note that the Landau criterion implies that SF meta-stability (as opposed to SC meta-stability) requires more then four sites (${L>4}$).
 With 3~sites, SF meta-stability can be demonstrated if the ring is rotating (with ${\phi \sim\pi}$), see Appendix~H of \cite{bem}, which in the present context would be equivalent to the introduction of an external flux $\Phi_{ext}$ as explained in \App{sSQUID}.